-- It is easy to find the process, and any accompanying guidance or forms. - The process is published in accessible formats and can be provided in different formats when required. - The process is clearly set out and explained and the language used is easy to understand.

-- The process and any accompanying guidance or forms comply with the Welsh Language Standards when they apply. - Students understand which process to follow and when. - The process is easy to follow and explains who will do what, and when. - Students know how to get help, advice and support. - Students can have a representative.
+- It is easy to find the process, and any accompanying guidance or forms. - The process is published in accessible formats and can be provided in different formats when required. - The process is clearly set out and explained and the language used is easy to understand. - The process and any accompanying guidance or forms comply with the Welsh Language Standards when they apply. - Students understand which process to follow and when. - The process is easy to follow and explains who will do what, and when. - Students know how to get help, advice and support. - Students can have a representative.

-Fair and independent
+Fair, independent and confidential

 - Decision-making staff are properly trained, resourced and supported, and come to each decision afresh. - There is an equal opportunity for those involved to present their case. - Information used by decision-makers is usually shared with the student.
-Where information can't be shared, this is explained. - Clear reasons are given for decisions reached. - Decisions are taken by people who are seen to be free of bias [link to bias document] and without a conflict of interests at every stage of the process.
+Where information can't be shared, this is explained. - Clear reasons are given for decisions reached. - Decisions are taken by people who are seen to be free of bias and without a conflict of interests at every stage of the process. - Information about the student and provided by the student is kept confidential as far as possible.